TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Templates/Index.rst

 - the :ref:`TypoScript in 45 minutes Tutorial <t3ts45:start>` covers the basics of TypoScript
   and how to relate pages and content elements to an actual HTML output.

-- the :ref:`Templating Tutorial <t3templating:start>` guides you through the actual integration of HTML models into your TYPO3 CMS installation using TypoScript.
+- the :ref:`t3sitepackage:start` and the :ref:`Templating Tutorial <t3templating:start>` guides you
+  through the actual integration of HTML models into your TYPO3 CMS installation using TypoScript.